KirubelWondwossen/KirubelWondwossen/README.md

 ## 🌟 **Projects**

 ### 📌 **[Responsive Website]**
-- **Description**: It is a website i built when im learning CSS and HTML.
+- **Description**: It is a website i built when i was learning CSS and HTML.
 - **Languages**: HTML, CSS, JavaScript
 - **Features**: Responsive design.